-This week lovers of the award-winning Altrincham Market were delighted by the news that Mackie Mayor had opened its doors in the Northern Quarter in Manchester.
-Run by Nick Johnson and Jenny Thompson, the duo who established Altrincham Market House in 2014, Mackie Mayor offers seating for 400 diners in what is surely one of Manchester’s most beautiful forgotten buildings.
+This week lovers of the award-winning Altrincham Market were delighted by the news that its ‘spiritual sister’ Mackie Mayor had opened its doors in the Northern Quarter in Manchester.
+Continue reading “Mackie Mayor opens in Manchester”

 In July 2017 my family and I travelled from Manchester UK to Tuscany in Italy in our 11-year-old car.
 The dog was booked into a dog-sitter for three weeks, my out-of-office message was switched on and we were off, down the M6 and M1 to spend the night at a friend’s in London.

-Businesses in Altrincham are really getting behind Hidden Altrincham 2017which starts on Thursday 14th September.
+Businesses in Altrincham are really getting behind Hidden Altrincham 2017 which starts on Thursday 14th September.
 The Con Club on Greenwood Street near Altrincham Market will be one of the restaurants getting involved, hosting an exhibition by internationally renowned artist Paola Bazz.

 Today I was lucky enough to take part in the Manchester International Festival 2017, helping to create Wikipedia pages for Northern women whose achievements deserve recognition but who currently have low digital profiles.